podlove/podlove-web-player/podlove-web-player/readme.txt

 = Rich Podlove Web Player player with meta information =

-If you have an audio file and support one of the following attributes, the player will sport a richer visual experience: title, subtitle, summary, poster, permalink.
+If you have an audio file and use one of the following attributes, the player will sport a richer visual experience: "title", "subtitle", "summary", "poster", "permalink".
 Full example:

     [podloveaudio mp3="http://mysite.com/mymedia.mp3" ogg="http://mysite.com/mymedia.ogg" title="PWP – First show" subtitle="We talk about this and that" summary="Here goes a summary of the episode which should be about 256 characters long" poster="http://mysite.com/mymedia.jpg" permalink="http://mysite.com/my-first-episode/"]